nestauk/ojd_daps_skills/ojd_daps_skills/analysis/OJO/README.md

 ### OJO data overview

+The notebook `ojo_data_summary.ipynb` gives some high level stats about the OJO data, e.g. how many job adverts there are over time, the mean number of skills per job advert.

 Note: To plot the Altair figures as pngs in the notebook you will need to run them in jupyterlab.